kichikuou/xsystem35-sdl2/README.md

   launch the debugger with a console interface.
 Type `help` to see a list of available commands.

+### Streamer Mode

+xsystem35 introduces a "Streamer Mode" to make playing games with NSFW content safer for streaming or public viewing.
+When enabled with the `-censor <file>` option, images specified in the provided file will be automatically mosaiced.

+The `misc/censor/` directory contains example censor list files for some games.

 ## Installation

 Prebuilt packages for Windows and Android can be downloaded from the